openstack/nova/doc/source/filter_scheduler.rst

   will be used.
 * |PciPassthroughFilter| - Filter that schedules instances on a host if the host has devices to meet the device requests in the 'extra_specs' for the flavor.
-* |SimpleCIDRAffinityFilter| - allows to put a new instance on a host within the same IP block.
+* |SimpleCIDRAffinityFilter| - allows a new instance on a host within the same IP block.
-* |DifferentHostFilter| - allows to put the instance on a different host from a set of instances.
+* |DifferentHostFilter| - allows the instance on a different host from a set of instances.
 * |SameHostFilter| - puts the instance on the same host as another instance in a set of instances.